 My Great Grandmother Rosa Leah Radinsky

-My Great Grandmother Rosa Leah Brenner was born in1850 in Kovno, Lithuania (Russia).
+My Great Grandmother Rosa Leah Brenner was born in 1850 in Kovno, Lithuania (Russia).
 Her father was a logger.
 She married my Great Grandfather David Radinsky in 1873.
 He was born in 1853 in Slobatska Lithuania (Russia) and was a graduate of the Rabbinical College in Vilna, Lithuania.
-They were married in 1873.
 They came to New York in 1890, moved to St Louis in 1891 and then moved to Denver in 1892.
 Rosa Leah, with a small group of dedicated women, later initiated the fundraising and founding of Ezrath Nashim Hospital in Jerusalem, which became the first psychiatric hospital in Jerusalem and the Middle East.
 The founding women were active by taking care of the hospital, visiting the sick, running the office, and keeping the books.

 Written by Great Grandson Sam Herzberg who grew up in San Francisco and now lives in San Carlos, California 7/21/2017